tgrogers/ece565-2020/assignment.1.md

     <img src="screen2.png" width="50%" />

+    In this assignment, we will need the *MinorCPU* model, which we can add to the *X86* build options by adding it to the *CPU_MODELS* list, before you compile.

     We will be using the latest version of gem5, which has fairly up-to-date documentation outside of this assignment.
     For additional pointers on gem5, please see the book on learning gem5: